 But unlike your typical friend, a consultant can actually go beyond their role of offering suggestions.
 However, it all depends on what you ask them to do and what you both agreed on in the contract.
 You can’t bring in a consultant to do a consultant’s work and then suddenly ask them to be more hands-on.

-There needs to be a clear understanding between the two of you on which service your consultant will provide and which of them they won’t.
+There needs to be a clear understanding between the two of you on which service you’re consultant will provide and which of them they won’t.

 And so, if you’re expecting your consultant to get more involved with company processes, like implementing tasks, setting up strategies, and managing your employees, then you should essentially be asking your consultant—before setting up the contract—to set aside “the advisor” and bring forth the “surrogate manager.”